Laugh Tracks (album)

 Laugh Tracks is the debut studio album by the American hardcore punk band Knocked Loose, released on September 16, 2016.
 The album was produced by Will Putney, producer and guitarist for the bands END and Fit for an Autopsy, in Belleville, New Jersey after a friend showed Knocked Loose's previous work to him and he gained a desire to produce their album.

 Reception

 The album received largely positive reviews.

+On SputnikMusic, it averaged a 3.6 out of 5 stars, with one user describing it as "unadulterated rage, in sonic form".
+It received a rating of 9/10 from Metal Injection, calling it "one of the biggest standouts of 2016."
+Metal Noise praised the album noting its "fury, passion, and skill."